meiquanacademy/meiquan-keycloak-theme/README.md

 tar czvf themes.tar.gz themes
 ```

-Get the tarball on the remote host and extract it:
+Get the tarball onto the remote host and extract it:

 ```
 cd /opt/jboss/keycloak